 OTHER PRACTICE DURING THE EVENT:

 Evening Practice will be available at the discretion of the Chief Umpire and the facility.
-Each team will be permitted 10 minutes practice on the sheet(s) the team is playing on the next day’s competition.
+Each team will be permitted 10 minutes practice on the sheet(s) the team is playing on for the next day’s competition.
 A sign-up sheet will be posted in the morning and will be removed immediately after the start of the last draw of the day.
 Teams must indicate on the evening practice sheet if they will be participating.
 Failure to do so may eliminate the team from that evenings practice.
 Concessions may be possible upon discussion with the Chief Umpire.
 Failure to arrive at the designated time may result in forfeit of the practice time for that sheet.

 The winner of the 1-2 game will be advised if any time is available for practice prior to the FINAL.
 The decision will be made in consultation with Chief Umpire and the Head Ice Technician.
 Practice may not be on the sheet designated for the final or with your designated rocks.

 COACHES: All certified coaches must receive approval from Curl BC prior to the championship.
-Only one coach will be permitted (from the original line-up form) to participate in the pre-game practice
+Only one coach will be permitted (from the original line-up form) to participate in the pre-game practice.

 ORIGINAL LINE-UP FORMS: Teams will submit an original line-up form to the Chief Umpire prior to the start of the event.
-If there any changes to the original line-up a Change of Line-up form must be given to the Chief Umpire before a player can enter a game in progress.
+If there any changes to the original line-up (including a coaching change) a Change of Line-up form must be given to the Chief Umpire before a player can enter a game in progress.
 A change in line-up prior to the start of a game should be submitted to the Chief Umpire prior to the pre-game practice.
 It is assumed that the original line-up will begin each game unless a change of lineup form has been submitted.
 Any further change will require the completion of a new Change of Line-up form.

 EQUIPMENT MORATORIM: Curl BC has adopted the sweeping moratorium and equipment recommendations from Curl BC.
 ALL ATHLETES AND COACHES should familiarize themselves with this document and adhere to it.
 There will be no warnings and penalties will be applied as outlined in the document.
 This document is available on the Curl BC website.